Financials

 Please download the free Adobe Acrobat Reader to view these documents.

-Condensed Consolidated Interim Statements of Profit or Loss and Other Comprehensive Income for the Six Months and Years Ended December 31
+Condensed Consolidated Interim Statements of Profit or Loss and Other Comprehensive Income for the Six Months Ended 30 June 2024

 Review of Performance